 And to be sure, all of this, including some remarkable exploits during the War of 1812, earned a reputation to be reckoned with.
 But on top of everything else, in June 1815 Stephen Decatur brought peace to the Mediterranean Sea without paying a penny.
 It was the first time in centuries that had been the case, and had Nelson been alive, it would have been interesting to hear his judgment of that achievement.

 The disturbers of the Mediterranean peace after all had been bedeviling the Royal Navy for decades.
 In fact, down through the ages pirates ranging out from the North African coast had bedeviled all Europeans, who called the region the Barbary states because of their predominantly Berber populations.
-Barbary overlords were the provincial governors of the ancient Islamic caliphate that had been inherited by the Ottoman Empire, and by the 1700s their operations had evolved into an extensive and far-ranging operation of seizing merchant vessels on the Mediterranean and raiding villages on the Spanish, French, and Italian coasts.
+Barbary overlords were the provincial governors of the ancient Islamic caliphate that had been inherited by the Ottoman Empire, and by the 1700s their operations had evolved into an extensive and far-ranging enterprise of seizing merchant vessels on the Mediterranean and raiding villages on the Spanish, French, and Italian coasts.
 Captured merchant crews were imprisoned in Tunis or Tripoli or Algiers, sometimes rotting in cells for years while waiting to be ransomed by their native countries.
 Everyone was wary about paying ransoms that would surely encourage the taking of more hostages, and Europeans in the main concluded that it was both easier and cheaper to pay “tribute” to the Barbary states than mount expensive expeditions to clean them out.
 The attitude turned the affair into a shabby protection racket in which the Dey of Algiers or the Bashaw of Tripoli could blithely say, “Nice little merchant fleet you have there.
 Be a shame if something happened to it.”

-From Algiers he sailed for Tripoli and Tunis with the same purpose and the same results.
+From Algiers, he sailed for Tripoli and Tunis with the same purpose and the same results.
 Hearing who had entered his harbor, the Bashaw of Tripoli recalled the burning of the Philadelphia years earlier and muttered with a hint of alarm, “I know of this man.”
-By the end of summer “this man” had forced them all to sign treaties that not only ended the Second Barbary War for the United States but also convinced the British to extract their own set of concessions the following year.
+By the end of summer, “this man” had forced them all to sign treaties that not only ended the Second Barbary War for the United States but also convinced the British to extract their own set of concessions the following year.
 The reign of pirates was done, courtesy of Stephen Decatur, USN.

 And yet in that fall of 1815 as he was heading for home, his diplomatic and naval triumphs were in the balance before a line of Algerian ships apparently spoiling for a fight.
 They began passing the Guerriere, pounding through the waves with their gun ports conspicuously open, but they did not open fire.
-Finally the flagship bringing up the rear of the line was abreast of the Guerriere and hailed her.
+Finally, the flagship bringing up the rear of the line was abreast of the Guerriere and hailed her.
 “Dove andate?” was the terse query, rendered in Italian, the common linguistic coin of ships on the Mediterranean since Roman times.
 By its manner, the hail was a belligerent gesture, lacking the customary civility of identifying its ship.
-It did not frame the question as a way to gather information but sounded like a prelude to withholding permission.
-The Algerine flagship was demanding to know, “Where are you bound?”
+It did not frame the question to gather information but sounded like a prelude to withholding permission.
+The Algerian flagship was demanding to know, “Where are you bound?”

 The Guerriere’s sailor with the hailing trumpet glanced nervously at Decatur and thought he saw the hint of a smile.
 The commodore took the hailing trumpet and lifted it to his mouth.
 “Dove!
 Mi!
 Piaci!” he shouted.
 The Guerriere’s crew braced.
 Decatur had responded to the question “Where are you bound?” with an unadorned declaration every bit as crisp: “WHERE!
 I!
 LIKE!”

-The Algerines pulled in their guns.
+The Algerians pulled in their guns.
 They, like the Bashaw, “knew of this man,” this Decatur, and they veered off to sail away.
 That day it was the better part of wisdom to leave this man, his ship, and his country alone.